CodePushGo/website/src/content/blog/en/capacitor-app-initialization-step-by-step-guide.md

 These commands will build and launch your app on either a simulator or a connected device.
 Testing on both real devices and simulators is crucial to identify any platform-specific issues.

-### Adding Capacitor Plugins
+### Adding React Native Plugins

-[Capacitor plugins](https://capgo.app/plugins/) allow you to add native features to your app.
+[React Native plugins](https://capgo.app/plugins/) allow you to add native features to your app.
 For example, to include camera, geolocation, and storage capabilities, run:

 ```bash
 npm install @capacitor/camera @capacitor/geolocation @capacitor/storage